© Crown copyright 2021

 2.2 Essential care givers

-All residents should be enabled to have an essential care giver, who should be supported to provide this care and should be able to visit more often.
+All residents should be enabled to have an essential care giver, who should be able to visit more often.
 Essential care givers will need to be supported to follow the same testing arrangements, and the same PPE and infection control arrangements, as care home staff.

 Each resident will be different, and the exact arrangements will need to be agreed between the care home, resident and their family (with professional support if helpful).
 This should follow an individualised assessment of the resident’s needs.